bhuyansri/MyGCOdes/README.md

 ## 8. Build for Android (Optional)

-To turn this into a mobile app:
+To turn this into a mobile app using Capacitor:

 ```bash
 # 1. Build the web assets